mbland/go-script-bash/CONTRIBUTING.md

 - Declare all constants near the top of the file using `declare -r`.
   - Exception: `declare` is not available in test files run using `bats`.
+  - Exception: In module code (i.e. code imported via `. "$_GO_USE_MODULES"`),
+    use `readonly` instead.
+Otherwise if a module is imported into a function, variables declared with `declare` will go out of scope after the first function call, and will not be redefined for subsequent calls, causing errors.
 - Avoid globals; but if you must, declare all globals near the top of the file, outside of any function, using `declare`.
   - Exception: `declare` is not available in test files run using `bats`.
+  - Exception: In module code (i.e. code imported via `. "$_GO_USE_MODULES"`),
+    use `export` instead.
+See the note above regarding `declare -r` and `readonly` for details.
 - Declare all variables inside functions using `local`.
-  - Exception: If an internal function needs to return more than one distinct result value, or an array of values, it should use _undeclared_ variables prefixed with `__go_`, and all callers should declare these variables as
+  - Exception: If an internal function needs to return more than one distinct result value, or an array of values, it should use _undeclared_ variables prefixed with `__go_`, and all callers should declare these variables as local variables.
+  - Exception: If a function needs to set a one-time initialization flag, it may declare that value using `readonly`.
+- Declare temporary file-level variables using `declare`.
+Use `unset` to remove them when finished.
 - Don't use `local -r`, as a readonly local variable in one scope can cause a conflict when it calls a function that declares a `local` variable of the same name.